developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/re2x/sip/index.md

 Depending on the underlying operating system the SIP position may change following screen rotation.
 The SIP left and top parameters can be applied in a ScreenOrientationEvent to bypass this feature if required.

-###Backwards Compatibility
+###Backward Compatibility
-The SIP methods 'Manual' and 'Automatic' have slightly different behaviour when the configuration setting EngineInUse is set to Internet Explorer.
-Manual: When shown by the SIP Button, will show and hide when text boxes have focus.
-Automatic: Shows and hides when text boxes have focus.
-Applying SIP control Automatic will prevent SIP control Manual being applied in the same application.
-To return to Manual SIP control you can press a hardware key.
-In Backwards Compatibility mode Manual and Automatic do not apply for Windows CE, only Windows Mobile.
+The SIP methods `manual` and `automatic` exhibit slightly different behavior when the &lt;EngineInUse&gt; `Config.xml` setting is set to "Internet Explorer."
+In manual mode, the SIP will be shown only after the SIP button is pressed, and from then on will show and hide whenever a text field has focus.
+In automatic, the SIP will appear automatically whenever a text field has focus and is otherwise hidden.

+Applying `automatic` SIP control in an app will prevent the app from later invoking `manual` SIP control.
+Press any hardware key to return the device to manual SIP control.
+In backward compatibility mode, `manual` and `automatic` methods apply only to Windows Mobile.

 ##Requirements